 Contrary to its name, stainless steel will stain.
-Ever heard the saying about stainless steel sinks that goes, "It's not stainless.
+Have you ever heard the saying about stainless steel sinks that goes: "It's not stainless.
 It just stains less."
 The bright side is that the stains can be scrubbed out.

 Blanco Gives Stainless Steel Sinks a Whole New Shape

-Blanco America simply tweaked their 18 gauge under mount sink to give it a more free-flowing, relaxed shape.
+Blanco America simply tweaked its 18-gauge under-mount sink to give it a more free-flowing, relaxed shape.

 Thicker Gauge Steel With the Moen 1600 Series

-These "feeding troughs" are actually double-basined, 34" x 20" in 16 gauge steel.
+These "feeding troughs" are actually double-basined, 34-inch x 20-inch in 16-gauge steel.
 The one you're looking at will separate you from about $2,000 of your hard-earned cash.

 Franke is a big-name sink manufacturer that has a good line of stainless steel sinks.
-From the Mythos collection, this is a cute, simple, and basic sink, with one deep basin and another less-deep basin.
-Width is 30" and it's made of conventional 18 gauge stainless steel.
+From the Mythos collection, this is a cute, simple, and basic sink with one deep basin and another less-deep basin.
+Width is 30-inch and it's made of conventional 18-gauge stainless steel.

-Smart Angles With This Kohler 8 Degree Stainless Steel Sink
+Smart Angles With This Kohler Eight-Degree Stainless Steel Sink

-This stainless steel sink has, as Kohler says on their site, "Eight-degree angles on the front and back surfaces give you more space at the bottom of the bowl while reducing splashing."
+This stainless steel sink has, as Kohler says on its site, "Eight-degree angles on the front and back surfaces give you more space at the bottom of the bowl while reducing splashing."

 Now, doesn't that make sense?

-This high-end sink is made of thicker 16 gauge steel.Continue to 5 of 8 below.
+This high-end sink is made of thicker 16-gauge steel.Continue to 5 of 8 below.

 Bargain (and Thinner) Stainless Steel Sink From Elkay

-A medium-sized stainless steel kitchen sink, the Elkay Celebrity 25" x 22" double basin has full sound undercoating, pre-drilled holes, and 20 gauge steel.Continue to 8 of 10 below.
+A medium-sized stainless steel kitchen sink, the Elkay Celebrity 25-inch x 22-inch double basin has full sound undercoating, pre-drilled holes, and 20-gauge steel.Continue to 6 of 8 below.

-But the Kohler Strive is an apron sink and it is thicker 16 gauge stainless steel.Continue to 9 of 10 below.
+But the Kohler Strive is an apron sink and it is thicker 16-gauge stainless steel.Continue to 7 of 8 below.

 For corners, these double-bowl sinks have a unique triangular shape to help them fit.
 The great thing is that they help you use a mostly unusable space.

-This is Teka's Double Bowl Stainless Steel Kitchen Sink.
-The entire unit is about 32 inches wide, with a bowl depth of 7 inches.
-Constructed of 18 gauge stainless steel.Continue to 10 of 10 below.
+This is Teka's double bowl stainless steel kitchen sink.
+The entire unit is about 32 inches wide, with a bowl depth of seven inches.
+It's constructed of 18-gauge stainless steel.Continue to 8 of 8 below.

-This is a stainless steel kitchen sink; two bowls; drop-in style.
+This is a stainless steel kitchen sink with two bowls found in the drop-in style.

-Interesting note about Oliveri: They are Australian, not Italian, and have been in the business of making sinks since 1948.
+An interesting note about Oliveri: It is Australian, not Italian, and have been in the business of making sinks since 1948.